 The Directors are responsible for the other information.
-The other information comprises the information included in the Management and Administration, Report of Directors, Secretary's Certificate, Corporate Governance Report, Statement of Compliance and Manager's Report but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Management and Administration, Commentary of the Directors and Secretary's certificate, but does not include the financial statements and our auditor's report thereon.